wiicode/cybersecurity-framework/bronze-controls/designing-controls/identity-and-access-management.md

 Identity and access management can be broken down into the following broad areas:

-- **Policy** - your strategy governing who is authorised to access systems, data or functionality, how they can request access, when their access should be revoked and whether any particular operations should require multiple users to collaborate
+- **Policy** - your strategy governing who is authorized to access systems, data or functionality, how they can request access, when their access should be revoked and whether any particular operations should require multiple users to collaborate
 - **Identity management** - how you establish the identity of a person, both at point of first contact and subsequent interactions with your systems or processes
 - **Privileged user management** - the additional processes and controls you should put in place to safeguard the most sensitive operations in the system
 - **Architectural design** - secure design of the computer systems that support the above areas